 Fisher-Price makes these amazing apps and the best thing about them is that they are totally FREE.
 When we say free, we mean free.
 Now tell me who doesn’t like free?
 If you say you do, you’re lying and mommy says no one likes a fibber.
 Do you know those apps who tell you that they’re free but then want you to pay to unlock certain features, well Fisher-Price doesn’t do that.
 No way!
 These are for babies age 6 months and up.

-I get to learn the name of the animals and the sounds they make in this app.
-This also teaches first words and there is a real fun song that goes along when learning as well.
+I get to learn the names of the animals and the sounds they make in this app.
+This also teaches first words, and there is a really fun song that goes along with learning as well.

-This one teaches numbers and counting from 1-10 animals and first words as well.
-The animation is super cute and its very easy for me to swipe across with my fingers to get to the next animal so I can continue with my counting.
+This one teaches numbers, counting from 1 to 10, animals, and first words as well.
+The animation is super cute, and its very easy for me to swipe across with my fingers to get to the next animal so I can continue with my counting.

-An easy way for me to learn my shapes and colors with fun interactions and music.
+An easy way for me to learn my shapes and colors is through fun interactions and music.

 If you own the Fisher Price Laugh and Learn Puppy then this app goes hand in hand with that.
-This teaches body parts and helped me learn about my nose, ear, eyes, mouth, foot, tummy, hand and head.
+This teaches body parts and helped me learn about my nose, ear, eyes, mouth, foot, tummy, hand, and head.
 This is by far my favorite app.

-This is a new app we downloaded and I get to watch a cute little video.
-There are 3 animated episodes and 5 animated music video that teach me all about letters, numbers, colors, shapes, animals, opposites, body parts and more.
+This is a new app we downloaded, and I get to watch a cute little video.
+There are 3 animated episodes and 5 animated music videos that teach me all about letters, numbers, colors, shapes, animals, opposites, body parts, and more.
 This app more than makes up for all the others if you don’t want to download them all.

-This one has 3 learning modes where I can play with the animals and even match them to their name and sound.
-This app develops my auditory, visual and fine motor skills.
+This one has three learning modes where I can play with the animals and even match them to their names and sounds.
+This app develops my auditory, visual, and fine motor skills.

 Because of my language delay (what language delay?
 I just don’t feel like talking), mommy decided to download Baby Sign.
 Mommy thought that this would help me learn to communicate by signing.
-I’ve learned a few of the signs and I love watching the babies do it while I follow along.
+I’ve learned a few of the signs, and I love watching the babies do it while I follow along.